 I was able to create this whole table with mostly items I’ve had on hand for some time.
 I used a few new thrift store finds that literally cost pennies.
 The macrame table runner and the eucalyptus ring are new items for Spring!
 This neutral table is complete with my Spring Cow Painting “Faith”!

 Traditional Valentines Colors

 I was able to pick a few new daffodils blooms yesterday!
-(I know, crazy here in Feburary!)
-They are so lovely and I had to incorporate them into this fun, festive table.
+(I know, crazy here in February!)
+They are so lovely, and I had to incorporate them into this fun, festive table.

-As you can tell, I like a bird theme whether Traditional Colors or Neutral!
+As you can tell, I like a bird theme, whether Traditional Colors or Neutral!
 Here are a few of the planning steps that went into creating this table setting.

 I also added some additional pops of yellow with a water pitcher and a salad bowl.

 Notice I changed out the pitcher holding the daffodils.
 This pitcher has a wonderful aged patina and works better with this table setting.
 It was a recent thrift store find, and I love using new finds in exciting ways.

 Thanks so much for making it to the end.

 Share with me below which style you prefer.